isosafrasaurus/cv/README.md

 ![CV and Resume](demo-preview.png)

-# isosafrasaurus's Academic CV Format
+# isosafrasaurus's CV template

-This LaTeX package defines a format for academic CVs.
-There are only two features, but they can be combined with native LaTeX features for a versatile range of organized CVs.
+This repository provides a simple LaTeX package to help format CVs.
+Although there is only one command and one environment, they can be combined with native LaTeX features in many versatile ways to create a range of many CVs.
+Two examples are provided.

 ## Dependencies